 New backup targets.
 Since the beginning of the data center through the early 2000s, the primary and in most cases only storage medium used for backup data was tape media and tape libraries.
 Disk-based backups, which made image-based backups a reality, also led to backup data being used for other use cases.
 These included testing and development and reporting, because modern backup software can quickly present data to those environments.
 Disk-based backup systems today are scale-out storage systems designed to scale to meet data growth and data retention demands.

 The cloud vs. on-premises.
-Over the past five years public cloud providers are quickly establishing themselves as an attractive alternative to on-premises disk-based backup technology.
+Over the past eight years public cloud providers are quickly establishing themselves as an attractive alternative to on-premises disk-based backup technology.
 Using cloud storage, organizations can automatically have an off-site copy of data and limit the growth of on-premises backup storage systems.
 Also, with the data in the cloud, organizations can use cloud computing services for disaster recovery as well as for the testing and development and reporting use cases described above.
+Cost control is a key element to cloud storage -- organizations must pay for cloud storage each month and restoring data from cloud storage can incur substantial data egress costs.

 2. Align backup strategy to service-level demands

 Since the beginning of the data center, a best practice was to set priorities for each application in the environment.
 This best practice made sense when an organization might have two or three critical applications and maybe four to five "important" applications.
-Today, however, even small organizations have more than a dozen applications, and larger organizations may have more than 50.
+Today, however, even small organizations have more than a dozen applications, and larger organizations can have more than 50.
 The time required to audit these applications and determine backup priorities simply doesn't exist.
 Also, the reality is that most of the application owners will insist on the fastest recovery times possible.
+Chargeback and showback techniques can help application owners reconsider more practical recovery times.

 The recovery service level though, means that the organization needs to backup as frequently as the service level demands.
-If the service level is 15 minutes, then backups need to be done at least every 15 minutes.
+If the service level is 15 minutes, then backups must be done at least every 15 minutes.
 Again, for BLI backups, a 15-minute window is reasonable.
 The only negative to a high number of BLI backups is that there is a limit in most software applications as to how many BLI backups can exist prior to them impacting backup and recovery performance.
-The organization may have to initiate twice-a-day consolidation jobs to lower the number of incremental jobs.
-Since the consolidation jobs occur off-production, they won't impact production performance.
+The organization might have to initiate twice-a-day consolidation jobs to lower the number of incremental jobs.
+Because the consolidation jobs occur off-production, they won't impact production performance.

 The cost of BLI backups and in-place recovery is well within the reach of most IT budgets today.
 Many vendors offer free or community versions, which work well for very small organizations.
 The combination of BLI and rapid recovery, both of which are typically included in the base price of the backup application, is far less expensive than the typical high availability system, while providing almost as good recovery times.